-A provision for warranty is recognised based on the best estimated liabilities to repair or replace products when the underlying products or services are sold.
-The estimated liabilities are based on historical warranty data.
+A provision for warranties is recognised based on the best estimated liabilities to repair or replace products when the underlying products or services are sold.
+The estimated liabilities are based on historical warranty data and a weighting of all possible outcomes against their associated probabilities.